Skip to main content

 print(model.tabulate(key2,random_data)) # shows the model structure

-Another benefit in FLAX here is the automatic vectorization of the network functions, without the need to wrap it with jax.vmap, where the batch dimension defaults to the first dimension.
+A key advantage of FLAX is its automatic vectorization of network functions, eliminating the need for explicit jax.vmap calls.
+The batch dimension defaults to the first dimension, simplifying parallelization.

-After defining the network above, we can define the optimizer utilizing optax, and the training state class (organizing the training) as follows:
+Following the definition of the network, we define the optimizer using optax and the training state class to manage the training process, as shown below:

 from flax import train_state